Jaykul/DevOps2025/talks/MistakeProofing/slides.md

 </v-click>

 <!--

-We've talked about the relationship between the scientific method and the continuous-improvement cycle.
-It also ties in to the pattern I suggested for writing regression tests.

 The last thing that I really want to talk about is how do we detect mistakes?
 For continuous improvement, we want to detect all mistakes, and capture as much information as possible.